 - CT scan.
-This is more detailed than a standard X-ray.
+This test is more detailed than a standard X-ray.
 It can show detailed images of any part of the body, including the bones, muscles, fat, and organs.
 It uses both X-rays and computer technology to make horizontal images (often called slices) of the body.

 - MRI.
 This test makes detailed pictures of organs and structures inside your body.
 It uses a magnetic field and pulses of radio wave energy.
 A dye may be shot or injected into your vein.
 The dye helps the liver and other organs in the belly to be seen more clearly on the scan.

 - Ultrasound.
-This uses high frequency sound waves to create a picture of the organs.
+This test uses high frequency sound waves to create a picture of the organs.
 It can also check blood flow in blood vessels.

 - Liver biopsy.
 Small tissue samples are taken from your liver with a needle.
 These samples are checked under a microscope to find out the type of liver disease you have.

 Treatment works best when autoimmune hepatitis is found early.
 The goal of treatment is to control the disease and to reduce or get rid of any symptoms (be in remission).

 To do this, medicines (corticosteroids and immune system suppressors) are used to help slow down or suppress your overactive immune system.
 They also stop your body from attacking your liver.